“And I tell you, you are Peter, and on this rock I will build my church, and the gates of hell shall not prevail against it.”

 The place where they were standing, when Jesus asks Peter who men were saying that He was, was called Caesarea Phillipi.
 Caesarea Phillipi was a place in the northernmost part of the region of Bashan, seated at the foot of Mount Hermon.
 It was also the location of the pagan temple of Pan.

-Jesus was standing in the spiritual location of the fallen watcher’s domain and provoking them.
-No one knew what He was doing.
+Jesus was standing in the spiritual location of the fallen watcher’s domain.
+No one fully knew what He was declaring at this place.
 No one knew that Jesus must die at this time, for it was not until after this event that He began to proclaim His death.
-Jesus was standing at the Gates of Hell picking a fight, saying, “Here I Am.
+Jesus was standing at the Gates of Hell, saying, “Here I Am.
 What are you going to do about it?”
 Then He takes Peter, James, and John upon a high mountain and is transfigured.

 Now when you go to Israel, they’ll show you a big mountain standing alone in the middle of a flat country and say it’s the Mt. of Transfiguration.
 That is simply tourism info that has been misguided.
 But according to God’s Word, Mount Hermon is where Jesus was transfigured before these 3 disciples.
-Not only did Jesus enter the fallen one’s spiritual gate location, but He went up on their mountain and taunted them more by declaring it taken from them.
+Not only did Jesus enter the fallen ones’ spiritual gate location, but He went up on their mountain and declaring it taken from them.
 One week later was His triumphant entrance into Jerusalem, and 6 months following that, He was dead!!!
-Why did He provoke the powers of darkness?
+Why did He confront the powers of darkness there?
 Paul sums it up best in 1Co 2:7 — 1Co 2:8….

 “But we speak the wisdom of God in a mystery, even the hidden wisdom, which God ordained before the world unto our glory: Which none of the princes of this world knew: for had they known it, they would not have crucified the Lord of glory.”